 By default, WordPress sets its URLs.
 Sometimes, they are plain or have numbers.
 Here’s an example of by default URL:

 URLs point back to your site, posts, content, and other web pages.
 People use URLs to refer to your site.
 Search engines crawl those URLs to determine your web page rankings.
 By default, URLs don’t send precise information to search engines.
 They don’t convey any information about the page, and thus, harm your rankings.

 URLs with post name and date are the great ranking booster.
 They communicate well with search engines, giving them a clear idea of what the web page is about.

-WordPress offers you a couple of options to change permalink structure under “Common Settings” section:
+WordPress offers you a couple of options to change the permalink structure under the “Common Settings” section:

 Go for the URLs revealing the name of the content.
 You can set the date as well if you want.